gruntwork-io/gruntwork-installer/README.md

 ### Install gruntwork-install

-If `gruntwork-install` is our approach for installing Script Modules, how do we install `gruntwork-install` itself?
+If `gruntwork-install` is our approach for installing Gruntwork Modules, how do we install `gruntwork-install` itself?

 Our solution is to make the `gruntwork-install` tool open source and to publish a `bootstrap-gruntwork-installer.sh` script that anyone can use to install `gruntwork-install` itself.
 To use it, execute the following: